Wimbledon College: Sports

 Wimbledon College has a selection of major and minor sports.
 Rugby is the biggest major sport, followed closely by football; the other major sports are athletics, cricket, swimming, basketball.
 The minor sports, offered regularly at the college, include cross-country running, skiing, golf, badminton, table tennis, tennis, boxing and fitness training.
 The distinction between major and minor sports is arbitrary and merely demonstrates the emphases put on sports outside of scheduled lessons.
 The school also offers fencing and other sports in addition to its major and minor sports.

 In 2010, and again in 2016, the Wimbledon College U13 team won the Rosslyn Park National Schools Sevens Junior Trophy.
 On 24 March 2017, the Wimbledon College U14 rugby team won the same tournament's U14 Trophy.

 On 4 May 2012, the U14A football team won The Collingwood Trophy.

 In 2018, the college's 1st XI (football) came runners up in the London U18 Catholic Cup, losing 1–0 to St. Charles Catholic Sixth Form College in extra time.

 In the summer term, rugby is no longer played, with cricket and athletics becoming the major sports.
 Athletics is practised at Wimbledon Park and cricket is played at the school's grounds in Coombe Lane.
 These all complement the school's annual interhouse sports day at Wimbledon Park.

 Music and drama

 The college is notable for its school productions, at least one of which has been produced every year since 1972, usually in partnership with the Ursuline High School.
 To assist in these productions, a revolving stage was built in the auditorium of the new hall and the school has a well-attended stage crew.
-Simon Potter started the collaboration with the Ursuline, and produced, directed, adapted or wrote 67 plays and musicals between 1972 and 2022.
+Simon Potter MBE started the collaboration with the Ursuline, and produced, directed, adapted or wrote 67 plays and musicals between 1972 and 2022.

 The college choir sings at school liturgies and concerts and organises annual trips abroad.
 The college also organises an array of orchestras and music bands, a Saturday music school, music lessons in partnership with Merton Music Foundation.
 The Strings Project, established in 2005, gives 50 boys in Figures the opportunity to learn the violin, viola, cello, or the double bass.